-Every person has the ability to produce music whether vocally or with a music instrument.
-We may not all have accurate intonation or pitch vocally or may not produce a great sound due to a difference in how we process auditory information, as Simon Cowell so blatantly points out on "American Idol", but we have the capability of producing music.
-With some coaching or instruction, like many of the cast members of the television show "Glee" as reported by Emile Menasche', we can deliver a powerful vocal performance.
+Every has the ability to produce music whether vocally or with a music instrument.
+We may not all have intonation or pitch vocally or may not produce a great sound due to a difference in how we process auditory information, as so blatantly points out on "American Idol", but we have the capability of producing music.
+With some coaching or instruction, like many of the cast members of the television show "Glee" as reported by Emile Menasche', we can deliver a powerful performance.

 But where and when did woodwind instruments originate?
 If we look back in history we could find out what the first woodwind instruments were.
-However, as the late Curt Sachs so intelligently points out, music originates back to pre-instrumental music and primitive man.
+However, as the late Curt Sachs so intelligently points out, originates back to pre-instrumental music and primitive man.
 He states that "all higher creatures express emotion by motion" eg. stamping his foot on the ground, slapping his body, or clapping his hands.
-These audible actions were the precursors to our first woodwind instruments and most likely man was not even consciously aware of sound as a separate idea.
+These audible actions were the precursors to our first instruments and most likely man was not even consciously aware of sound as a separate idea.

-The ribbon reed was the first simple music instrument to be played with the mouth like the woodwind instruments.
+The ribbon reed was the first simple jasmine live instrument to be played with the mouth like the hand instruments.
 This was just a blade of grass taken from a reed stretched between the two thumbs held side by side and by blowing into the crack the blade would vibrate with a high pitched screeching noise (what young child hasn't done this even today?).
-More developed civilizations rolled up a wide blade of grass spirally to form a funnel tube with the thin end of the blade crossing the upper opening.
+More developed jasminelive civilizations rolled up a wide blade of grass spirally to form a funnel tube with the thin end of the blade crossing the upper opening.
 Eventually, the flute was developed which was played like most other woodwind instruments: by blowing into the air column of the tube a vibration was created and produced a specific tone.
 Flutes and other reed woodwind instruments have been played since the Middle Ages (476-1400) and Renaissance period (1400-1600) as they have undergone various changes in design, however, orchestral woodwind instruments are of more recent origin.

 The Baroque period (1600-1750) is noted for its radical revolution in music with the need for novelty in the style of composition.
 There was an emphasis on strong emotion ("What passion cannot music raise and quell" sung by Dryden) requiring a wide range of sound to express passion and the sudden changes from joy to grief.
 Just like the Middle Ages, the monodic style of singular parts being emphasized returned to music versus the polyphonic style of the Renaissance period in which equal weight was given to all the string, brass, or woodwind instruments played in concert.
 To achieve this sound, woodwind instruments underwent a variety of improvements and alterations.
 Instead of being made from one piece of wood or other material, they were now made of two or more pieces fitting tightly together in order to be able to regulate pitch by adjusting the length.
 Reed woodwind instruments changed the cut of reed and the bore was changed for a smoother tone.
 Oboe-like instruments were dismissed and only bassoons, smaller oboes, and flutes made up the woodwind instruments of an orchestra.